This mini pancakes recipe is the perfect weekend breakfast/brunch, when you want a special sweet treat to start your day.

 It’s delicious, as well as looking super cute so I hope you enjoy it as much as I did!

-Chocolate Chip Banana Pancakes Meal Prep Banana PancakesI couldn’t name a better spread to pair with the banana in this recipe.
-It’s so so good.
+I couldn’t name a better spread to pair with the banana in this recipe.
+It’s so so good, but you could add peanut butter with the banana as an alternative if you don’t have any Biscoff spread.

 To bind all of our pancake ingredients together.
-If you’re vegan you can use a flaxseed/water mix to substitute the egg.
+If you’re vegan, you can use a flaxseed/water mix to substitute the egg.

 Use your favourite milk here, I chose oat milk, as I love the flavour of it within a pancake recipe.
+Soya and almond milk would work well too.

-Repeat until all the ingredients are used up and enjoy!
 Serve with an optional drizzle of maple syrup/honey.

 Use a fork to dunk the banana into the pancake mix